faturita/bunmei/README.md

 * Units also require **Line Of Sight** to the capital city, by having a continuos line of access (or free land in the middle).
 * Roads keep ownership.
 This allows to increase the line of sight regardless of culture.
 * Food can be shipped.
 This allows to cities without any harvesting to increase if they manage to import food.
+* Cities can upgrade city walls to Forts and Fortress.
+These can open fire on naval units in nearby tiles.
+* Air units can move freely but within their airrange.
+They need airfields to refuel.
+They can hope in the same turn from city to city.
+* There are also airfields which are isolated fort upgrades.
+* Bombers can attack cities and enemy units.
+* Carrier can transport air units.
+* EVALUATE asynchronous movement.

 ## More info and Resources